What Are I1 Clarity Diamonds and Should You Buy Them? – An Expert Guide About I1 Clarity in 2022

 - Finally, get an eye-clean diamond, but just don’t invest more than you have to in order to get the most for your money.

-What Are the Benefits of I1 Graded Diamonds?
+What are the Benefits of I1 Graded Diamonds?

 Though most people prefer to buy eye-clean diamonds over included diamonds, let’s understand why people are buying low-clarity diamonds.
 What could be the potential benefits of I1 diamond clarity?